mpaluchowski/travel.paluchowski.com/content/india-2017/weight-watchers-nightmare/index.md

 Granted, there's no alcohol included.
 There's __very little alcohol consumed__, or even available, overall.
 On April 1, India Supreme Court's order came into force [forbidding the sale of any alcohol within 500m from national highways][supreme-court-order-alcohol], aimed at reducing the number of drunk drivers.
 I'm not sure how effective a measure this'll be, but it did close down a lot of shops and bars, resulting in massive queues at those which remained open.
 [In Kochi]({{< ref "/india-2017/creative-kochi/index.md" >}}) we saw a liquor store with some 200 people queuing.
 Another one in Coimbatore had perhaps 100 persons waiting.

 Alcohol is offered in selected stores and restaurants, mostly catering to foreigners and well-off Indians.
 The bigger a city the wider the availability, unsurprisingly.
-[In Bengaluru]({{< ref "/india-2017/first-impressions-of-bengaluru/index.md" >}}) we even found an __outpost of the craft beer movement__---the [Arbor Brewing Company brewpub][arbor-brewing-company] making decent brews and serving very British pub food, enhanced with Indian inspirations.
+[In Bengaluru]({{< ref "/india-2017/first-impressions-of-bengaluru/index.md" >}}) we even found an __outpost of the craft beer movement__---the Arbor Brewing Company brewpub making decent brews and serving very British pub food, enhanced with Indian inspirations.

 {{< figure src="india-2017/weight-watchers-nightmare/arbor-brewing-company.webp" alt="Arbor Brewing Company brewpub in Bengaluru" title="Arbor Brewing Company brewpub in Bengaluru" >}}